 Are You Experiencing an Unexpected Website Redirect With Cloudflare?

-An unusual redirect issue we came across occurred only when the Cloudflare proxy was active (as soon as the orange clouds are turned on).
+An unusual redirect issue we encountered occurred only when the Cloudflare proxy was active (as soon as the orange clouds were turned on).
 Upon deactivating the proxy, the redirect disappeared, and the website loaded correctly again.

-The debug clearly demonstrated that the issue was stemming from Cloudflare, but it was still quite a mystery as to why this was happening.
+The debug clearly demonstrated that the issue stemmed from Cloudflare, but it was still quite a mystery as to why this was happening.

-This article details the source of the problem and how to solve this problem should it ever occur on any of your websites.
+This article details the source of the problem and how to solve it if it occurs on any of your websites.

 Cloudflare SaaS Partners